shuaichencode/nbreg/README.md

 DESCRIPTION:
 Sample R code to illustrate how to perform net-benefit regression methods using a simulated censored observational cost-effectiveness data

+nbreg is an early version of NetBenReg package (https://github.com/shuaichencode/NetBenReg)
 ------------------------------------------------------------------------------

 FILES: